Valmik Thapar

-Valmik Thapar (born 1952) is an Indian naturalist, conservationist and writer.
-He is the author of 14 books and several articles, and has produced a range of programmes for television.
-Today he is one of India's most respected wildlife experts and conservationists, having produced and narrated documentaries on India's natural habitat for such media as the BBC, Animal Planet, Discovery and National Geographic.
+Valmik Thapar (1952 – 31 May 2025) was an Indian naturalist, conservationist and writer.
+He was the author of 14 books and several articles, and was the producer of a range of programmes for television.
+He was one of India's most respected wildlife experts and conservationists, having produced and narrated documentaries on India's natural habitat for such media as the BBC, Animal Planet, Discovery and National Geographic.

 Early life

-Valmik Thapar was born in Bombay to Raj and Romesh Thapar, a noted journalist and political commentator who founded political journal Seminar in 1959.
+Valmik Thapar was born in Bombay to Raj Thapar, who founded the political journal Seminar in 1959, and Romesh Thapar, a noted journalist and political commentator.
 Noted Indian historian Romila Thapar is his aunt.

-He married theatre personality Sanjana Kapoor and the couple have a son, Hamir.
-They live in Delhi.
+He married theatre personality Sanjana Kapoor and the couple had a son, Hamir.
+They lived in Delhi.

 Career

 Valmik Thapar spent decades following the fortunes of India's tiger population.
 He was influenced by Fateh Singh Rathore.

 His stewardship of the Ranthambore Foundation was recognised and he was appointed a member of the Tiger Task Force of 2005 by the Government of India.
 He criticised the majority Task Force view in his dissent note as excessively focussed on the prospects of co-existence of tigers and humans, which was, in his view not consistent with the objective of the panel.

 His writings have analysed the perceived failure of Project Tiger, a conservation apparatus created in 1973 by the Government of India.
-He has critiqued Project Tiger, drawing attention to its mismanagement by a forest bureaucracy that is largely not scientifically trained.
-His most recent book The Last Tiger (Oxford University Press) makes this case strongly.
+He critiqued Project Tiger, drawing attention to its mismanagement by a forest bureaucracy that is largely not scientifically trained.
+His last book The Last Tiger (Oxford University Press) makes this case strongly.

-Among the consistent criticisms levelled by Thapar at India's Ministry of Environment and Forests relates to its unwillingness to curb poaching through armed patrols and its refusal to open forests to scholarly scientific enquiry.
+Among the consistent criticisms levelled by Thapar at India's Ministry of Environment and Forests one relating to its unwillingness to curb poaching through armed patrols and its refusal to open forests to scholarly scientific enquiry.

-His famous relationship with 'Macchli' a female tigress is documented in some of his chronicles.
+His famous relationship with 'Macchli', a tigress, is documented in some of his chronicles.
+Thapar's most cherished tigers are highlighted in the BBC documentary film My Tiger Family.